QEDK/configparser-rs/README.md

 - 0.11.0 (**BETA 7**)
   - Writing to file is here! (`write()`).
   - More doctests and docs fixed, next release is planned to be stable.
+- 0.11.1
+  - Hotfix to remove hardcoded default section and use set default section.
+  - Enabled auto-trait implementation of `Default` for empty inits.
+  - Added the `sections()` method to get a vector of sections.

 ### Future plans